sebastijanCerovec/gameOfLotto/README.md

 # gameOfLotto
 A simple C++ project - Game of Lotto
 ## Description
 My first upload to GitHub is a simple C++ project - the game of Lotto.
 You pick your numbers one by one, then the game draws numbers and checks if and how many numbers you hit.
+I've uploaded a gameOfLotto.exe file if you want to try it out.
 ## Getting Started
 ### Setting up
 * The entirety of the code is in the main.cpp file.
 Just start a new empty C++ project in your IDE (I've used Visual Studio 2022, so VS is preferable because in other IDEs you might get minor differences) and copy the main.cpp file to source files.